 - Rapid deployment: Launch day can be a nerve-wracking experience.
 With low-code, pre-deployment impact assessments make sure your apps work as intended.
 And if there are any unexpected behaviors, you can roll back changes with a single click.

-At first glance, it’s easy to confuse low-code and no-code.
-They sound the same for one.
 No-code solutions are built for citizen developers who may not know, nor do they need to know, any actual programming languages to use the product.
-Everything the no-code vendor thinks the user needs to build an app is already built into the product.
-No-code solutions are similar to popular blogging platforms, or e-commerce website design companies that have pre-built pages you can use to launch your blog or business in minutes.
+Everything the no-code vendor thinks the user needs to build an app is already built into the tool.
+No-code solutions are similar to popular blogging platforms and e-commerce website design companies that have pre-built pages you can use to launch your blog or business in minutes.

-Sounds great right?
-Sure, if you don’t mind releasing applications that have no unique functionality and are very difficult to customize—and if you don’t need to address challenges around digital modernization.
+However, applications built with no-code tools are usually very difficult to customize and have no unique functionality—which can be troublesome if you need to address challenges around digital modernization.
 Also, most no-code platforms were initially designed to solve a single business problem, such as business process management.
-Since that is inherently limiting from a business growth perspective, many of these vendors have jumped on the low-code hype-cycle and adopted the classification for themselves.

-There are literally hundreds of small details and capabilities that differentiate a powerful low-code platform from a limited no-code solution.
+There are literally hundreds of small details and capabilities that differentiate low-code platforms from no-code solutions.
 Most of them aren’t apparent at the UI level, which is where much of the confusion between the two comes from.

 - Low-code is designed to serve both business users and professional developers alike.
 For business users, creating useful and thoughtfully designed apps under the experienced guidance of IT offers the benefits of extending your IT team’s capabilities and bandwidth but with controls and governance.
 For professional developers, the ability to work faster and more efficiently using a visual-based modeler, while also allowing them to code by hand as needed, means the perpetual backlog of needed applications shrinks, while IT’s business value grows.

-Well, not exactly.
 Both low-code and no-code platforms are built with the same thing in mind: agility.
-And although at a distance (or on a no-code vendor’s website) they look similar, each is suitable for very different purposes.
+And although at a distance they look similar, each is suitable for very different purposes.

 Low-code is good for developing sophisticated applications that run important, often mission-critical processes at the core of your business.
 It’s also good for building standalone mobile and web apps that may or may not require sophisticated integrations.
 In fact, it can be used for just about anything.